 A person convicted of Aggravated Assault faces a sentence of up to 20 years in the Montana State Prison and a fine up to $50,000.
 Depending on the type and number of prior convictions a person has on their criminal record, a person can be subject to life in prison without the possibility of parole.
-A person convicted of Aggravated Assault may also be subject to felony probation or, if there person served time in prison or in the Montana Department of Corrections, felony parole.
+A person convicted of Aggravated Assault may also be subject to felony probation or, if the person served time in prison, felony parole.

 A person convicted of Assault With a Weapon faces a sentence of up to 20 years in the Montana State Prison and a fine up to $50,000.
-A person convicted of Assault With a Weapon may also be subject to felony probation or, if the person served time in prison or in the Montana Department of Corrections, felony parole.
+A person convicted of Assault With a Weapon may also be subject to felony probation or, if the person served time in prison, felony parole.

 What is a No Contact Order?